alloystorm/dvvr/pages/creator.md

 # Creator Edition

-DanceXR Creator Edition features funcationalities that helps content creators.

-The first feature we are introducing with Creator Edition is video recording.

-## Recording

-The recording feature in creator edition provides ability to offline render videos at a constant framerate.
-This differs from screen recording in that it is independent of hardware capabilities and will always provide smooth video regardless of your hardware specs.

-In addition, it is able to generate video formats that are not possible with screen recording methods.
-Such as 3D SBS and VR 180 formats.
+Creator edition offers offline render capabilities, which allow you to record videos without worrying about your actual frame rate and screen resolution.
+For example, you can record 4K video smoothly at 60fps even when your monitor is 1080p and your computer is not able to maintain that framerate.
+It can also generate 3D and VR 180 videos.

 ## Recording menu